andrewchaa/blog/content/posts/2020-06-02---logging-on-aws-lambda-with-.net-core.md

 date: "2020-06-02T00:00:00.000Z"
 template: "post"
 category: "Development"
 tags:
-  - "AWS"
-  - "Lambda"
-  - "Serverless"
-  - "Development"
 draft: false
-slug: "/posts/logging-on-aws-lambda-with-.net-core/"
+slug: "/posts/logging-on-aws-lambda-with-net-core/"
-description: "The lambda function comes with a CloudWatch logs log group, with a log stream and the runtime sends details about each invocation to the log stream."
+description: "The lambda function comes with a CloudWatch logs log group, with a log stream and the runtime sends details about each invocation to the log stream. "
 socialImage: "/media/42-line-bible.jpg"
 ---

 The lambda function comes with a CloudWatch logs log group, with a log stream and the runtime sends details about each invocation to the log stream.